masyl/isomaton/doc/roadmap.md

 - Slime grabs egg and puts in his inventory
 - Each character has a specific inventory limit
 - Show inventory in character Status
+- In "game" mode the hitting space bar when a character is under the cursor will select this actor and hypnotise it.
+From there, the character will try to follow the cursor.
+When a character is following the cursor, space will ask the player to pickup the top-most block in front of him, and pressing enter will place one of his block.

+### v0.?
+Spawner & True Death
+- The slime dies when it runs out of life
+- New slime respawns after 10 steps
+- Spawner actor responsible for spawning actors after X steps when none exists.
+The spawner will choose a random spawn point.
+- The stage adds a spawner instead of the slime itself.
+- Spawner for chickens
+- Spawner for slime

 ### v0.? - Chicken & Egg